 Listing with an online travel agent (OTA) is one marketing strategy to sell tours.
 There are many options available — including Expedia, Viator and TripAdvisor — so you don’t have to choose just one.
 But listing with multiple OTAs can create more work for yourself.
 That’s why distribution channel management is a must-have for your online booking system.

 OTAs receive millions of website visitors globally because of their digital marketing expertise.
 Plus, their websites are easy to use — a top reason travelers prefer to book with them.
 Phocuswright discovered that OTAs’ share of the online travel market continues to rise and is projected to reach 40% by 2021.
 That’s a huge number for you to consider!

-But what happens if you get bookings from multiple OTA sites while continuing to get direct bookings?
+But what happens if you get bookings from a long list of online travel agencies while continuing to get direct bookings?
 Are you supposed to manage your inventory manually across the board?

 Well, you have two choices: